nadinesk/book-client/README.md

 # Overview

 This is the front-end for The BookCrowd app.
-The front-end code is [here](https://github.com/nadinesk/book-api).
+The back-end code is [here](https://github.com/nadinesk/book-api).

 The BookCrowd crowdsources books that other users have enjoyed, to give others ideas for new books to read.